 One of the reasons I love this story is this celebration of normal life.
 It celebrates the ability to get out of bed as if from a good night’s sleep.
 It celebrates the gift of physical strength, of standing and walking, of laughing and praising, of eating and drinking.
 It reminds us that everyday life is precious and made for joy and praise.

-What areas of ordinary life do you tend to take for granted?
-How might you recapture a sense of wonder and thanksgiving to God?
+Writing/Reflection Prompt: What areas of ordinary life do you tend to take for granted?
+How might you re-capture a sense of wonder and thanksgiving to God?

-[This story is included in Remember Lot’s Wife and Other Unnamed Women of the Bible.
-Have you left a comment yet to enter the draw for a free copy?
-Winners will be notified after the series concludes in September.]
+This story is included in Remember Lot’s Wife and Other Unnamed Women of the Bible.